kuma35/thinking-forth-translate/chapter4.rst

 Words that require a numeric argument will naturally expect to find that number on the stack.
 Syntactically speaking, then, the number should precede the name.
-For instance, the syntax of the word SPACES, which emits “:math:`n`” number of spaces, is
+For instance, the syntax of the word ``SPACES``, which emits “:math:`n`” number of spaces, is

 .. code-block:: none